 Incomplete data

-Inability to contact Registrant based current data on record
+Inability to contact Registrant based on current data record

+Participating registrars may want to normalize their findings per category of issue that would be agreed upon.
+Registrars would report on the occurrence of these categories of issues in their sample, without exposing actual registration data.

 Thick Whois Data Requirements for .COM, .NET and .JOBS

-Registries data requirements (to be provided)
+The Registry Operators for .COM, .NET and .JOBS have provided the system requirements of their EPP interface for Contact Data (See Appendix).

+When conducting analysis of their existing registration data against the above requirements, Registrars should also consider the relevant specifications of their contracts as well as applicable consensus policy, including the proposed Draft Thick RDDS (Whois) Consensus Policy currently posted for public comment.

 Next Steps and Expected Timeline

-Draft Terms of Reference by Thick Whois IRT: 19 February 2016

-Face to face discussion of Terms of Reference: 5-10 March 2016 (RrSG meeting, ICANN 55)
+Discussion of the analysis with registrars: 5-10 March 2016 (RrSG meeting, ICANN 55, Marrakech, Morrocco)

-Final Terms of Reference: 18 March 2016
+Clarification of scope and Terms of Reference as needed: 18 March 2016

-Deadline for recruitment of volunteer Registrars: 1 April 2016
+Deadline for recruitment of volunteer registrars: 1 April 2016

-Sharing of Initial findings among volunteers: 20 April 2016
+Sharing of initial findings among volunteers: 20 April 2016

 Discussion of findings and conclusions: 12 May 2016